amazon-archives/app-analytics-hub/app-analytics-hub-android/app-analytics-hub/README.md

 appAnalyticsHub.recordEvent(sampleEvent);
 ```

-Create a event as follows:
+Create an event as follows:

 1. Event Factory:

     ```java
     // Create an event Factory
-    EventFactory eventFactory = new EventFactory("source is optional","eventType is optional");
+    EventFactory eventFactory = new EventFactory("Authentication" // source is optional
+                                                , EventType.ENGAGEMENT); // event type is optional

     // Using the event factory created, create multiple events with the same source and event type.
     Event sampleEvent = eventFactory.createEvent(
-        "sampleEvent",
-        "source is optional",
-        "priority is optional",
+        "AuthSuccess",
+        "Authentication",// source is optional and if not provided will reuse the value from EventFactory Priority.HIGH, // priority is optional, will default to `NORMAL` if nothing is provided.
-        "eventType is optional if it provided in the event factory" );
+        EventType.OPERATIONAL // eventType is optional if it is provided in the event factory" );

     Event sampleEvent1 = eventFactory.createEvent(
-        "sampleEvent1",
-        null,
-        null,
+        "AuthSuccess",
-        "eventType is optional if it provided in the event factory");
+        EventType.OPERATIONAL // eventType is optional if it is provided in the event factory" );
     ```

     While creating an event using event factory `name` is a mandatory field, `source` & `priority` are optional and `eventType` is optional if it provided while creating the event factory.